Resource Land Acquisition Plan

 County of Maui

-Maui County General Plan: The principal tool for the county in evaluating public and private projects and their impacts on land use, the economy, environment, infrastructure, and cultural resources.
-It contains Population, Land use, the Environment and Cultural Resources sections.
+Maui County General Plan: The County’s principal tool for evaluating public and private projects and their impacts on land use, the economy, environment, infrastructure, and cultural resources.
+It contains sections covering Population, Land use, the Environment and Cultural Resources.

-Community Plans: Nine community plans have been adopted by the Maui County Council.
-These plans establish the goals, objectives, policies, and implementing actions for each district, and include revised land use designations.
+Community Plans: The Maui County Council has adopted nine community plans that establish goals, objectives, policies, and implementing actions for each district, and include revised land use designations.

 Open Space, Natural Resources, Cultural Resources, and Scenic Views Preservation Fund: No associated planning or prioritizing.
 Grants from this fund are considered by the Budget and Finance Committee and awarded by the County Council.

 Shoreline Access Points Study: Lists specific parcels that have value as shoreline access points in a spreadsheet format.

 Pali to Puamana Parkway Project: Aims to realign the Honoapiilani Highway mauka-ward to reduce shoreline erosion and preserve park and open space areas along the corresponding section of the West Maui shoreline.
 The final plan will include intended acquisitions of parks and open space.

 County of Kaua’i